Garden Sacred Haven

 Designing the garden sacred haven

-Honoring the Apostles is not easy especially designing each garden sacred haven in a specific and meaningful way for each apostle is important.
-A pathway leading to the statue can be created using stones or rocks that symbolize the apostle’s role.
+Honoring the Apostles is not easy especially designing each garden as a sacred haven in a specific and meaningful way for each apostle is important.
+A pathway leading to the shrine and statue can be created using stones or rocks that symbolize the apostle’s role.
 Plants and flowers that have symbolic meaning that is associated with the apostle can be used throughout the space.